in 2002, after 40

 keep fit without the boredom or the pounding of running.
 In my 40s, I

 was cycling about 120 miles per week in season.
-I rode once or
+I rode at least once or

 twice a week until I was 67, when a nagging knee problem made it painful to chug uphill.